 - All medical schools are listed on the Medical School Admissions Requirements website.
 Free access gives you basic school information.
 As you get closer to applying, you will subscribe (it's $28 per year) in order to gain extra information on requirements, applications, and statistics.

 AP credit will usually satisfy medical school requirements.
 If you have AP credit, we recommend you bypass courses you have credit for and go on to more advanced courses, following placement guidelines by departments.
 However, if you think that your AP course was not recent and that you have forgotten much and need a review, you could choose to begin at a lower level.

 There are a few medical schools that will not accept AP credit for a required course, or will accept it but ask for an additional, advanced course.
-See AP Credit and Medical Schools for more details, a list of medical schools that restrict the use of AP credit to the best of our knowledge as of fall 2018, and our recommendations.
+See AP Credit and Medical Schools for more details, a list of medical schools that restrict the use of AP credit to the best of our knowledge as of summer 2019, and our recommendations.

 Notes for Dental, Veterinary, PT, PA, Pharmacy and Nursing Schools

 Dental Schools: Follow the recommended courses for medical schools above, but check the websites of dental schools to which you're interested in applying.
 Some schools may require additional coursework in Biology (e.g. Microbiology and Anatomy).
 See the Duke Predental website.